ApproDev/Skypixel-Hyblock/README.md

-# Skypixel-Hyblock
+# KingdomsOfElgardia
-Our own spin on Hypixel Skyblock
+Our own RPG-Style Minecraft gamemode.
+Despite having custom items, it doesn't require any mods to be installed on the client.

-Disclaimer: As of 25/02/2021, we haven't implemented support for having a player logged in with this plugin for > 127 years.
+In order for the custom textures to work correctly, you need to have optifine installed.